ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

     </tr>
     <tr>
       <td><code>idToken</code></td>
-      <td>Optional: The Liberty OIDC client is unable to parse both the access and the identity token at the same time.
+      <td>Required: The Liberty OIDC client is unable to parse both the access and the identity token at the same time.
 When working with Liberty, set this value to <code>false</code> so that the identity token is not sent to the Liberty server.</td>
     </tr>
   </table>

   You can add more instance of {{site.data.keyword.appid_short_notm}} to your annotation by adding two `bindSecret` lines, separated by a semicolon (;).
+For example: </br> `bindSecret=binding-appid-5-may-19-dallas-grad namespace=default requestType=web serviceName=idfabric-proto-login-server; bindSecret=binding-app-id-wdc-nov-7-19-grad namespace=default requestType=web serviceName=idfabric-proto-oidc`
   {: tip}

 3. Run the configuration file.